Micro- and Nanoplastics

 1x

-order of magnitude more sensitive than pyrolysis – gas chromatography (PY-GC-MS)
+Order of magnitude more sensitive than state-of-the-art pyrolysis – gas chromatography Mass Spectrometry (PY-GC-MS)

 Publications